School of Communication and the Arts

 - Three letters of recommendation

-- A personal statement outlining how the five-year program will help applicant’s career goals
+- A personal statement outlining how the five-year program will help the applicant’s career goals

 Application deadlines for Current Undergraduate Students

-November 15 of the applicant’s Junior year.
-Review of applications received after the deadline cannot be guaranteed.
+November 13 of the applicant’s Junior year.
+A review of applications received after the deadline cannot be guaranteed.

 Apply Now (current undergraduates only)